 "She told me that fluoride protects teeth.
-She also said to feed my baby healthy foods and not to put my baby to bed with a bottle," said Mary.
+She also said to feed my baby healthy foods and not to put my baby to bed with a bottle of milk or sweet drinks," said Mary.

 "When do you have to start taking care of a baby's teeth?" asked Hope.